Mon. 6 Feb., 02:37 AM UT

 The semi-square (45 degrees) and the sesqui-square (135 degrees) are minor aspects of tension like the square, and as such, they make the native move ahead and evolve, but in a less intense way than the square.

-Lastly, there is the quincunx, where planets are 150 degrees apart, a very interesting aspect which takes its nature from both the trine and the square.
+Lastly, there is the quincunx (sometimes named inconjunct), where planets are 150 degrees apart, a very interesting aspect which takes its nature from both the trine and the square.
 It unites two energies of different elements and modalities, blends their characteristics, and offers their assets to the native, but on condition that on the one hand, he accepts to put up the required efforts, and on the other hand, that the planets involved are not of opposite nature, and preferably, that they are complementary (Mars and Venus, Mercury and Uranus, the Sun and the Moon, etc.).

-In our compatibility programmes for example, we use ALL the aspects mentioned here, i.e. eleven astrological aspects which are all processed in view of the final assessment of the couple's compatibility indexes and planetary dominants.
+In our compatibility reports for example, we use ALL the aspects mentioned here, i.e. eleven astrological aspects which are all processed in view of the final assessment of the couple's compatibility indexes and planetary dominants.
 Kindly take note of the following pieces of information:

 Tensions play out differently in a natal chart than in a compatibility analysis between two charts.

-So, in synastry work (the relationship between two persons), oppositions are considered complementarity in most cases when the planets involved are not of a contrary nature (Mars/Saturn, Moon/Mars, Venus/Saturn, for instance).
+So, in synastry work (the relationship between two persons), oppositions are considered complementarity in most cases when the involved planets are not of a contrary nature (Mars/Saturn, Moon/Mars, Venus/Saturn, for instance).

 A panoply of harmonious and clashing pairs of planets is thus created, and is used to carry out the calculations of compatibility indexes.